 Reading – reading to children or listening to them read in a primary school, either individually or in groups.
 This could be a one off activity which could evolve into more regular involvement if you and the school both wish

-School Governor – volunteers interested in an informal discussion with schools about becoming a school governor, and schools looking for people to join their governing body can select this activity
+School Governor – volunteers interested in an informal discussion with schools about becoming a school governor or trustee, and schools looking for people to join their governing board can select this activity

 How the technology works

 To learn more about the technology powering our online matching of schools and volunteers read this Salesforce and ITF blog that explains how it works:

 Salesforce Foundation Inspiring the Future blog: http://www.salesforcefoundation.org/connecting-schools-colleges-employers-salesforce/